tools.toolSearch.

 - Add eligible client tools supplied for the current run.

-- Expose the OpenClaw code bridge, the structured fallback tools, or the compact directory surface to the model.
+- Expose the OpenClaw code bridge, the structured fallback tools, or the compact directory surface alongside those stable, directly callable tools.

 openclaw.tools.call(...) crosses the bridge back into the Gateway, where the